Looking after your mental health in an insane world

-It’s no wonder most of us are feeling anxious, stressed, upset, angry, vulnerable and a whole host of other emotions.
-When you also have a musculoskeletal condition, especially if you’re immunocompromised, all of these emotions may be heightened.
+So it’s no wonder most of us are feeling anxious, stressed, upset, angry, vulnerable and a host of other emotions.
+When you also have a painful musculoskeletal condition, especially if you’re immunocompromised, all of these emotions may be heightened.

-That’s why as well as looking after our physical health, it’s really important we look after our mental health.
+That’s why as well as looking after your physical health, it’s essential you also look after your mental health.

 Find a new routine

-This will obviously depend on what you need to do in your day, if you have people depending on you, if you’re working from home, have school work (or need to help others with school work) etc.
+This will obviously depend on what you need to do in your day, if you have people depending on you, the day of the week etc.

 It might help to sit down with the members of your household and create a calendar that includes everyone’s commitments and needs.
 Things to think about when creating your calendar:

 - Get everyone involved.
-We’re living together in close quarters at the moment, without many of our usual distractions, sports and our friends, so it’s vital that everyone feels that their needs matter and they’re being heard.
+It’s vital that everyone feels that their needs matter and they’re being heard.

-- Keep your weekends separate – this is really important so that you can get your chores done (sadly the laundry doesn’t stop because of a pandemic) and you have time to do creative stuff, exercise, and get a break from the workday routine.
+- Keep your weekends separate – this allows you the time you need to get your chores done (sadly, the laundry doesn’t stop because of a pandemic), exercise, do creative stuff, socialise, and get a break from the workday routine.

-There’s a lot of information out there about COVID-19, which can add to our anxiety and stress.
-But we need to stay up-to-date with factual, current information.
-Visit the Australian Government website for the latest from the government.
-Visit our website, follow us on Facebook, and/or call our Help Line weekdays on 1800 263 265 or email our nurses email@example.com for info and support.
+There’s a lot of information out there about COVID, the flu season, Monkeypox, vaccinations, restrictions and mandates – some true, some not so much!
+This can add to our feelings of anxiety and stress.
+But we can’t bury our heads in the sand – we need to stay up-to-date with factual, current information so we can protect ourselves.
+Visit the Australian Government website for the latest health alerts from the government.
+You can also contact our nurses on the MSK Help Line weekdays on 1800 263 265 or email firstname.lastname@example.org for info and support.

 And once you’re up-to-date, put the news away for a while.
-It really doesn’t help our mental state to continually check what’s happening.
-Consider having a specific time (or two) when you check the latest news, and then go back to doing other things.
+It doesn’t help your mental state to continually check what’s happening.
+Consider having a specific time (or two) when you check the latest news and then go back to doing other things.

 Get some sleep

-We often struggle with sleep at the best of times, because we live with chronic pain.
-Unfortunately anxiety and stress can make this worse.
-But it’s important that we do all we can to get some decent sleep.
+We often struggle with sleep at the best of times because we live with chronic pain.
+Unfortunately, anxiety and stress can make this worse.
+But we need to do all we can to get some decent sleep.
 Our physical and mental wellbeing is inextricably linked to good quality sleep – and getting enough of it.
-Read our recent blog for some practical tips on getting a good night’s sleep.
+Read our blog for some practical tips on getting a good night’s sleep.

-We’ve talked, and will continue to talk about the importance of staying active – both during a pandemic (still blows my mind to say that) and during normal times.
-It helps us sleep better, maintain our weight, manage our pain, reduces our risks of developing other health conditions, and it improves our mood.
-There’s very clear evidence that regular exercise reduces stress, anxiety and feelings of depression and boosts our self-esteem.
-So exercise outdoors if you can (while maintaining physical distancing), and exercise in and around your home.
-Read our blog about exercising during the pandemic.
+We’ve talked and will continue to talk about the importance of staying active.
+It helps us sleep better, maintain a healthy weight, manage pain, reduces our risks of developing other health conditions, and improves our mood.
+There’s clear evidence that regular exercise also reduces stress, anxiety and depression, and boosts our self-esteem.

-Hands up who’s eating more often, and more unhealthy food choices at the moment? 🙋♀️🙋♂️ Food is a comfort to us all…and when we’re feeling a bit lost many of us reach for the food that makes us happy.
-But remember this gratification is short lived.
-Try to stick to your usual meal times, and gather everyone together and discuss your day (as long as you’re all well).
-If you live alone, use one of the many apps available (e.g. House Party, Hangouts) and share a virtual meal with a friend or your family.
+Hands up if you’re eating more often and/or more unhealthy food choices at the moment?
+Food is a comfort to us all…and when we’re feeling a bit lost, many of us reach for the food that makes us happy.
+But sadly, this gratification is short-lived.
+Try to get back into the habit of eating healthy, well-balanced meals and snacks – your mental and physical health will thank you.

 Be careful with alcohol and other drugs

-The temptation may be there to drink a little more, or use other drugs to make you feel better.
-But any mood changes you may experience are temporary, and drugs and alcohol have a negative effect on our mental health and our wellbeing.
+The temptation may be to drink a little more or use other drugs to make you feel better.
+But any mood changes you may experience are temporary, and drugs and alcohol have a negative effect on your mental health and wellbeing.

-Channel your inner creativity.
-It’s a great way to relieve stress, and distract yourself from the worries of the world.
+It’s a great way to relieve stress and distract yourself from the worries of the world.
 There are a lot of online tutorials and info to help you: write a poem/song/novel/blog; learn a craft/language/skill; grow a flower/herb/vegie garden; paint a landscape/portrait/abstract; organise your home/office/life; cook a new recipe.

 The sky really is the limit.
 So ask yourself – what have you always wanted to do if you just had the time??